 In July 2005, the Company received a Notice of Proposed Assessment of Income Tax from the state of Hawaii asserting a tax deficiency, plus interest, totaling \$613,000 (the "Tax Assessment").
 The deficiency is stemmed from certain refundable tax credits that the state of Hawaii subsequently disallowed in the examination of the Hawaii income tax returns for the tax years of 2000 and 2001 filed by Pihana Pacific, Inc., which the Company acquired on December 31, 2002.
+On January 12, 2006 the Company filed a request with the Board of Review in the state of Hawaii to appeal the Tax Assessment.
 The Company strongly believes the disallowance of the refundable tax credits by the state of Hawaii is inconsistent with the applicable tax laws and that it has meritorious defenses to the claim.
-The Company intends to oppose the Tax Assessment vigorously and will file a timely request with the Board of Review in the state of Hawaii to appeal the Tax Assessment.
 The Company does not believe it is probable it will be required to pay the Tax Assessment upon the completion of the appeals process.
-As a result, the Company has not accrued for any loss contingencies in connection with this Tax Assessment as of March 31, 2006.
+There has been no significant development with respect to the appeal request.
+The Company is still waiting for a response from the State of Hawaii regarding the scheduling of a meeting with the Board of Review.
+As a result, the Company has not accrued for any loss contingencies in connection with this Tax Assessment as of June 30, 2006.